 Interventions that aim to improve access to essential handwashing infrastructure must include the full participation of women.[vii]
 They must understand and address the gender-specific aspects of handwashing for all people, and consider this in decisions related to legislation, policies or programs.
 The perspectives and experiences of all genders are integral to the design, implementation, monitoring, and evaluation of high-quality programs and can reduce stigma and inequities.[viii]
 Failing to recognize gender dimensions often leads to ineffective interventions that fail to serve women and girls, or perpetuate inequities.[ix]

-There is clear evidence that, around the world, poorer households, those located in rural areas, and those with less education have lower access to functional handwashing stations than wealthier households, those in urban areas, and those with higher education.[i],[ii] [iii]As a result, families and communities that are already more susceptible to death from illnesses caused by poor hygiene are less equipped to protect themselves.
+There is clear evidence that, around the world, poorer households, those located in rural areas, and those with less education have lower access to functional handwashing stations than wealthier households, those in urban areas, and those with higher education.
+According to the 2017 progress report on WASH and SDG baselines update, the WHO/UNICEF Joint Monitoring Program found that coverage of basic handwashing facilities was higher in urban areas in all regions than rural areas.[x][xi][xii]As a result, families and communities that are already more susceptible to death from illnesses caused by poor hygiene are less equipped to protect themselves.

 In a 2017 research review that analyzed proxy measures of handwashing behavior in Multiple Indicator Cluster Surveys and Demographic & Health Surveys, researchers found that in almost every country, households in higher wealth quintiles and urban areas were much more likely to have soap in the home and places for handwashing with soap and water than those in lower wealth quintiles and rural areas.